-Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC Number, Order Number (referred to as "Model" in software), and the last three characters of their Serial Numbers as well.
+Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC Number, Order Number (referred to as "Model" in software), and their Serial Numbers as well.

 The most substantial differences are internal -- the iPhone 3G adds support for faster 3G networks -- usually twice as fast as the EDGE standard supported by the original -- as well as GPS hardware that is capable of pinpointing a user's current location, automatically geotagging photographs taken with the internal camera, and providing the location of the user to third-party applications.

 Both models include support for Wi-Fi and Bluetooth 2.0 (2.0 for the original and 2.0+EDR for the 3G).
 The original iPhone offers 4, 8, or 16 GB of storage, and the iPhone 3G offers 8 or 16 GB of storage (the white model is only available with 16 GB).